autc04/Retro68/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_UMULHS	; Used in aarch64-sve2.md.
     UNSPEC_UMULLB	; Used in aarch64-sve2.md.
     UNSPEC_UMULLT	; Used in aarch64-sve2.md.
+    UNSPEC_UQRSHR	; Used in aarch64-sve2.md.
+    UNSPEC_UQRSHRN	; Used in aarch64-sve2.md.
     UNSPEC_UQRSHRNB	; Used in aarch64-sve2.md.
     UNSPEC_UQRSHRNT	; Used in aarch64-sve2.md.
     UNSPEC_UQSHRNB	; Used in aarch64-sve2.md.